Universities Minister announces mental health support for students

-Universities Minister, Michelle Donelan, talks to HEPI about the impact of Covid-19 on the sector and mental health support for students during this time.
+Universities Minister @MichelleDonelan talks to @HEPI_news about the impact of Covid-19 on the sector and mental health support for students during this time:

 Good morning everyone.I am so pleased to be able to join you today and I’d like to thank HEPI for going ahead with this conference, in spite of Covid’s many challenges.
 If the pandemic has shown us anything it is that it is so important to keep our communications going, and to keep talking to one another because the world hasn’t suddenly ground to a halt and young people’s hopes and aspirations haven’t stopped.
 The same dreams are still being dreamt and their plans are still being made.I’d like to say at this point that I am so proud and grateful for the leadership our higher education providers have shown throughout the crisis, which has meant that students plans haven’t had to be put on hold.